Juliafin/urlQueryParamterManager/README.md

 Hello!
 My name is Julia Finarovsky.
 I am a classically trained concert pianist and Software Engineer working at an awesome company in full stack development.

+Disclaimer: This app is open source and maintained by me.
+While it is freeware, donations are appreciated!
+Paypal may be sent to juliafinarovsky@gmail.com